 - Join over 7000 Hedgehog Champions across the country to protect hedgehogs in your local area

-- Make a ‘Hedgehog Highway’ by creating a 13cm hole in your garden parameter.
+- Make a ‘Hedgehog Highway’ by creating a 13cm hole in your garden fence.
 Ensuring hedgehogs can pass freely through your garden is the most important thing you can do to help them.

 - British gardens are becoming poorer homes for wildlife with increased paving, decking and reduced plant life.
-Protect your green spaces and consider creating a wild corner!
+Protect and enhance your green spaces and consider creating a wild corner!

 - Check areas carefully before mowing or strimming and stop or reduce your use of pesticides and poisons.

-- Create a log pile that will offer shelter and food and cover drains or deep holes.
+- Create an undisturbed log pile that will offer shelter and food and cover drains or deep holes.